afroisalreadyinu/miniboss/README.md

   image will be built each time the service is started.

 - **`dependencies`**: A list of the dependencies of a service by name.
-If there are any invalid or circular dependencies, an error will be raised.
+If there are any invalid or circular dependencies, an exception will be raised.

 - **`env`**: Environment variables to be injected into the service container, as a dict.
 The values of this dict can contain extrapolations from the global